How to Merge JSON Files: Fastest and Easiest Way (2026)

 out.write("\n]")

-This writes records directly to the output file instead of building the entire merged array in memory.
+Writes records directly to output instead of building the entire array in memory.

 const fs = require("fs");